Rashad Azizli

-Rashad Faig oglu Azizli (Rəşad Əzizli; born on 1 January 1994) is an Azerbaijani professional footballer who plays as a goalkeeper for Sumgayit FK in the Azerbaijan Premier League.
+Rashad Faig oglu Azizli (Rəşad Əzizli; born on 1 January 1994) is an Azerbaijani professional footballer who plays as a goalkeeper for Sabail in the Azerbaijan First League.

 Club career

 On 31 January 2016, Azizli made his debut in the Azerbaijan Premier League for Ravan Baku match against Khazar Lankaran.

 On 19 July 2020, Azizli signed one-year contract with Zira FK.

 On 25 July 2024, Gabala announced the signing of Azizli from Shamakhi to a one-year contract.

 On 27 September 2024, he signed a contract with Sumgayit to the end of the season.

 Personal life

 Azizli is the son of former Azerbaijani goalkeeper Faig Azizov.